seancorfield/next-jdbc/doc/all-the-options.md

 * `:read-only` -- a `Boolean` that indicates whether the transaction should be read-only or not (the default),
 * `:rollback-only` -- a `Boolean` that indicates whether the transaction should commit on success (the default) or rollback.

+## Plan Selection

+The `next.jdbc.plan/select!` function accepts the following specific option:

+* `:into` -- a data structure into which the selected result from a `plan` operation are poured; by default this is `[]`; could be any value that is acceptable as the first argument to `into`, subject to `into` accepting the sequence of values produced by the `plan` reduction.

 [<: Transactions](/doc/transactions.md) | [`datafy`, `nav`, and `:schema` :>](/doc/datafy-nav-and-schema.md)